jonpry/Pill/readme.md

   The process of importing PDK codes and then validating the results is tedious.
 At this time, Pill is more of a tool to help you create a working Klayout-based PDK than an out-of-the-box solution to import.

 ## Requirements
-- Python 2.7
+- Python 3.7+
-- Klayout built with Python 2.7
+- Klayout built with Python 3.7+
 - Parsimonious
+- Python bytecode package, eg. pip3 install bytecode
 - G++

 ## Getting started